 12-25 -Personal or Private Interest: A citizen filed a complaint against an official, alleging the official should not vote on certain land use variances because he owned property that complainant alleged created a conflict.
 Previously, the Commission dismissed the complaint on the basis that his property was not zoned like the one seeking a variance; that even if it were, when he reviewed and disposed of matters pertaining to such variances, those "matters" did not involve his own property; the variance pertained only to specified property held by another that was about 30 minutes away so his property was not even contiguous to the effected property; and that while she alleged he should recuse from all matters pertaining to such variances, complainant gave only that one particular example.
 She subsequently asked the Commission to consider the same facts but apply different legal definitions.
-The Commission decided that the facts did not establish that the legal definitions she wanted applied were correct as a matter of law because the definitions were clearly and specifically related to a law that was not pertinent to these allegations.
+The Commission decided that the facts did not establish that the legal definitions she wanted applied were correct as a matter of law because the definitions.
 Moreover, even if they were applied, it would not change the outcome of the Commission's prior decision.